A differential approach to Ax-Schanuel, I: Differential equations and covering maps

 Now, also assume that the restriction of $\upsilon$ to some set containing a fundamental domain is definable in an o-minimal expansion of the reals as an ordered field.
 One of the main results of \cite[Theorem 3.12]{Scanlon} is that under this assumption the function $\chi:=\tilde\chi \circ \upsilon^{-1}$, for any choice of a branch of $\upsilon^{-1}$, is also differential algebraically constructible.
-The function $\chi$ is called the {\em generalized logarithmic derivative} associated to $\upsilon$.